Let’s be honest. It takes work to get your finances under control—and sometimes it can take a lot of time.

 Right after we bought our first house, I used 0% interest credit cards to pay for a lot of things.
 Some things we needed and some things we didn’t, but I completely derailed our get-out-of-debt train in six months because of credit cards.

-Gather all of your debt, credit card or otherwise.
-Include student loans, any type of department store debt, even money you may owe loved ones.
+Gather all of your debt, credit card, or otherwise.
+Include student loans, any type of department store debt, and even money you may owe loved ones.
 I recommend not including your mortgage if you have one.
 Instead, look at your mortgage after all other debt is paid off.

-The reason for this two-fold.
+The reason for this is two-fold.
 First, it is not likely that you will be able to pay off your mortgage in a short amount of time.
 Even with making double payments, it would still take years to accomplish.
 Secondly, the interest is generally low, even though you are paying interest on a large amount of money.

-Simply add in your debt with balances, interest rate, and monthly payments.
+The next step is to get a spreadsheet that you can use to calculate on the fly.
+I recommend this one at vertex42.com.
+There is a version for Excel and for Google Sheets.
+Simply add in your debt with balances, interest rates, and monthly payments.
 It then gives you options on how you’d like to pay it off using methods such as Highest Interest First (Avalanche Method) or the Lowest Balance First (Debt Snowball Method).

 Then, using your balances and interest rates you entered, it will take the method chosen, calculate the order you should pay everything off, and how long it will take you for each debt.
 Simply changing the method using the drop-down menu will completely rearrange the table as well.
 This allows you to experiment with different ways and figure out which method works best for you.
 This spreadsheet has been a HUGE tool, not only in my own financial life but in advising others as well.

 5. Start Saving

 There are a couple of things you can do to start saving more within a span of ten minutes.
 The first I like to call Impulse Saving.